-Knowing how to do a trick is crucial to pulling it off.
-This means having the trick broken down into steps to closely follow.
+Knowing how to do the trick is crucial to pulling it off.
+This means having the trick broken down into steps to follow closely.
 Practice to avoid injuries and learn how to bail out when the trick goes bad.

-Pogo sticks are not unsafe toys, and they were designed with the safety of the user in mind.
-As long as you remember to wear a helmet, and use common sense, bouncing on any pogo stick should not result in any injuries.
+Pogo sticks are not unsafe toys, and they were designed with the user's safety in mind.
+As long as you remember to wear a helmet and use common sense, bouncing on any pogo stick should not result in any injuries.

 Keep that helmet on tight!